bgkendall/encoder-mount/README.md

 ## Mounting

 When using an encoder that has a base with a central pillar and four legs on the corners (as shown below), the outer legs can be clipped and/or sanded.
-The boards provide space for the pillar, and this allows for a more compact installation.
+Both boards provide space for the pillar, which allows for a more compact installation.

 <img src="Images/rotary-encoder-with-legs.jpg" width="250" title="Rotary encoder with “legs”">

+Genuine ALPS EC11 encoders have even squatter bases, but, in addition to typically being more expensive, do not appear to be available with threaded collars.
+This may mean they are impractical in some situations, although the M2 mounting holes on these PCBs may reopen some possibilities.

 ## Wiring